pvlakshm/Silver/README.md

 - a scanner that can tokenize.
 - grammar, and a parser that can scan a stream of tokens and accept that grammar.
 - reify the accepted grammar as an AST.
-- Symbol table, and traverse the AST and do semantic analsysis.
+- symbol table, and traverse the AST and do semantic analysis.
-- Traverse the AST and do codegen.
+- traverse the AST and do codegen.
 - introduce a language service based on the LSP.